oci-landing-zones/oci-landing-zone-operating-entities/README.md

 | **Multi-Tenancy*** | <img src="images/multi-tenancy_icon.jpg" width="150" height="value">| **X-XXL** | Uses the **One-OE** and **Multi-OE** to onboard all your organizations or customers into **several tenancies**, while **providing your** centralized services, shared services, managed services, cloud services, PaaS, or SaaS. | All Your Organizations, OUs, Partners, or Customers.

-(*) The multi-tenancy landing zone is available on demand.
+(*) The multi-tenancy landing zone is available on demand, and it's applicable to all OCI flavors (Public, DRCC, Alloy, etc.)

 &nbsp;